benton/fog_tracker/README.md

 ----------------
 Who is it?
 (Contribution / Development)
 ----------------
-This project is still in its early stages, and needs to be tested with many more of Fog's cloud providers.
+This Gem was created by Benton Roberts _(benton@bentonroberts.com)_ The project is still in its early stages, and needs to be tested with many more of Fog's cloud providers.
 Helping hands are appreciated!

 1) Install project dependencies.